CONFIDE: Contextual Finite Differences Modelling of PDEs: Abstract

 \section{Abstract}

 We introduce a method for inferring an explicit PDE from a data sample generated by previously unseen dynamics, based on a learned context.
 The training phase integrates knowledge of the form of the equation with a differential scheme, while the inference phase yields a PDE that fits the data sample and enables both signal prediction and data explanation.
-We include results of extensive experimentation, comparing our method to SOTA approaches, together with ablation studies that examine different flavors of our solution in terms of prediction error and explainability.
+We include results of extensive experimentation, comparing our method to SOTA approaches, together with ablation studies that examine different flavors of our solution.